 With the addition of Fonwood Early Childhood Center and KIPP: Zenith Academy, the Foundation served a total of 597 students in their second year, and in 2016 the number grew again.
 Supported solely by generous individuals of the Houston community, the Foundation went from serving only 72 students at Fonwood Early Childhood Center to serving the entire school population of 540 students.
 In 2016, the Prelude Music Foundation entered into a partnership with the Houston Symphony, introducing the Community Embedded Musicians from the Houston Symphony to all 813 students served that year.
 The Foundation’s partnership with the Houston Symphony continued into 2017 where they served the 848 students of Fonwood Early Childhood Center, Shearn Elementary, Ninfa Laurenzo Early Childhood Center, KIPP: Zenith Academy, and Casa de Esperanza de Los Ninos.
 The Foundation looks forward to working with the Houston Symphony in 2018 as they add the students at BakerRipley, Ripley House.

-In the short amount of time since its inception, the Prelude Music Foundation has served a total of 2,643 children, impacting the lives and relationships of their families and teachers and building communities of joy, healing, and life-long learning.
+In the short amount of time since its inception, the Prelude Music Foundation has served over 3,800 children, impacting the lives and relationships of their families and teachers and building communities of joy, healing, and life-long learning.